particle-iot/docs/src/content/reference/device-os/firmware.md

 {{#if has-nrf52}}

 The 3rd-generation devices (Argon, Boron, Xenon) can only wake from SLEEP_MODE_DEEP by rising D8.
 It's not possible to exit SLEEP_MODE_DEEP based on time because the clock does not run in standby sleep mode on the nRF52.
-You must pass 0 for the number of seconds to sleep!

 **Note for 0.9.0-rc.1:** In this version only, sleep is exited by falling D8.
 This was accidental and opposite of the way WKP works on 2nd-generation devices.
 It will be changed to rising in 0.9.0-rc.2 and later.